goodybag/trello-to-github/README.md

 # Trello to Github Issue

-Create github issues from trello cards
+Create github issues from trello cards.

-## Instalation
+## Installation

 1. Clone the repo.
 2. Open chrome and go to `chrome://extensions`